jailsk/SaitMediator/README.md

 # SaitMediator android app
-Final Year Project by SRBaxla.
+Final Year Project by SRBaxla and Jailsk.

 About the Project:-